 The Pathfinder’s features include:

 The Casio Pathfinder PAG240B-2 is the perfect watch for someone new to altimeter watches or the casual outdoorsman that doesn’t want to spend a lot of money.
-It is extremely reasonably price and actually fairly inexpensive for the type of watch it is.
+It is an extremely reasonable price and actually fairly inexpensive for the type of watch it is.

 It doesn’t really have any downsides, it performs all features perfectly, but one thing some may not like is that the watch is fairly “clunky” looking.
 It definitely looks like a sports watch and isn’t exactly sleek so some may not want to wear it for everyday life or going out like they could with the Fenix 3 or Core.